bitcoin/bitcoin/doc/policy/mempool-replacements.md

 other consensus and policy rules, each of the following conditions are met:

 1. The directly conflicting transactions all signal replaceability explicitly.
-A transaction is signaling replaceability if any of its inputs have an nSequence number less than (0xffffffff - 1).
+A transaction is signaling replaceability if any of its inputs have an nSequence number less than (0xffffffff - 1) or if its nVersion field is set to 3.
+See [version 3 policies](./version3_transactions.md).

    *Rationale*: See [BIP125
    explanation](https://github.com/bitcoin/bips/blob/master/bip-0125.mediawiki#motivation).